 top of page

-Grieve and praise what we love.
+To grieve and praise what we love.

 "Grief has never been private; it has always been communal.
 Subconsciously, we are awaiting the presence of others, before we can feel safe enough to drop to our knees on the holy ground of sorrow."
 Francis Weller